NiketPatel9/sra-comparator/README.md

 ## Niket Patel

 ## Methods
-This project will explore various splice-aware short-read alginers as described by Martin and Wang [3].
+This project will explore various splice-aware short-read aligners as described by Martin and Wang [3].
 The aligners are STAR, TopHat, GSNAP, SpliceMap, and MapSplice.
 Because we are comparing aligners, a reference-based strategy will be taken towards transcriptome assembly.
 These five aligners output either BAM or SAM format, making them ideal for comparison.
+This project takes place in a Linux environment using 8 Cores on an i7 processor.
+Please consider the size of the genome you are using before running the scripts in this repository.

 ### Sample Data
 Testing of this project involved usage of the *Aiptasia pallida* reads in the form of FASTQ files.
 A QC sequencing run